I’ve been told the holiday magic changes as our kids get older.

 I realized as we were hanging the last few decorations around the house, that this might be the first year our girls remember the magic.
 Of course, they have memories from holidays past, tiny moments when they were sweet little girls, giddy for Santa—but this is the good stuff, the favorite moments.

 RELATED: Dear Mom, Everything I Do To Make Christmas Magical For My Kids is Because You Made it Magical For Me First

 This is when they recall Grandma’s Jell-O and Grammy’s cookies and helping them in their kitchens.

 This is when they tuck away the Christmas spirit that comes as we light the candles and sing Silent Night at church.

 This is when they remember that homemade bread from our next-door neighbor and that fudge from our neighbor down the street and they can’t wait for the goodies to be delivered to our door once again.

-This is when they ring bells for donations and give to others, and they understand why they’re giving.
+This is when they volunteer to ring bells for donations and give to others, and they understand why they’re giving.

 This is when they know the real reason for Christmas.